rbsongcan/libsoundtouch/README.md

 make
 make install

-For pre-compiled version
+pre-compiled for Ubuntu
 'unzip soundtouch_precompiled.zip' from root folder, files will be inflated to required folders.
-Both libsoundtouch and mod_soundtouch are included in soundtouch_precompiled.zip
+Both libsoundtouch and mod_soundtouch are included in precompiled.zip

 Contact https://rbsongcan.com for support service.